gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - Binary names are now scoped to the component they belong to.
 This means multiple components can have binaries with a given name.
 For example, several library components might have a `jar` binary.
 This allows binaries to have names that reflect their relationship to the component, rather than their absolute location in the software model.

+#### Convenient configuration of scalar properties from Groovy

+The Groovy DSL for configuring model nodes now supports automatic conversions of types for scalar types, making it very easy to use one type for another.
+In particular, you can use a `String` wherever a scalar type is expected.
+For example:

+    enum FailType {
+       FAIL_BUILD,
+       WARNING
+    }

+    @Managed
+    interface CoverageConfiguration {
+       double getMinClassCoverage()
+       void setMinClassCoverage(double minCoverage)

+       double getMinPackageCoverage()
+       void setMinPackageCoverage(double minCoverage)

+       FailType getFailType()
+       void setFailType(FailType failType)

+       File getReportTemplateDir()
+       void setReportTemplateDir(File templateDir)
+    }

+    model {
+        coverage {
+           minClassCoverage = '0.7' // can use a `String` where a `double` was expected minPackageCoverage = 1L // can use a `long` where a `double` was expected failType = 'WARNING' // can use a `String` instead of an `Enum` templateReportDir = 'src/templates/coverage' // creates a `File` which path is relative to the current project directory
+        }
+    }

 #### Component level dependencies for Java libraries

 In most cases it is more natural and convenient to define dependencies per component rather than individually on a source set and it is now possible to do so when defining a Java library.